What is Pine Resin and Why Do Trees Produce it?

 Strain through a fine mesh metal strainer and return to the double boiler.
-The strainer may be cleaned with melted tallow or oil in the same way you clean your hands.
+Clean the strainer with melted tallow or oil in the same way you removed the tree sap from your hands.

 For every cup of resin/oil mixture, add 1/4 cup of grated beeswax, or beeswax pastilles.
 Heat on a very low setting, stirring until the beeswax has melted.